-Paweł Figurski is a Post Doctoral Fellow at the Institute of History, University of Warsaw.
+Paweł Figurski is an Assistant Professor at the Institute of History, University of Warsaw.
 His research focuses on the history of political-theological thought in medieval Europe, and on the implications of that history for debates in contemporary political theology.

 Particular interests include the history of religious legitimization and contestation of royal power by means of Church liturgies and Eucharistic theologies (see the finished project funded by the Polish National Science Center), the relationship between liturgy and politics (see the academic society PSALM-Network), the influence of modern political ideologies on historical scholarship, and the phenomenon of sacralization of political power both in premodern Europe and contemporary societies (see the finished project funded by the Polish Ministry of Science and Higher Education).